 If you’ve been saving £200 per month between the ages of 23 and 32 (ten years of investment), and it’s grown by 10% per year, you should now have savings pot of £40,162.

 With your promotions, your dual income, you should easily be able to increase this to £500 per month.
-The effect is massive, now by the end of your 57th year, you should now have a million in your bank account – £1,072,436
+The effect is massive, now by the end of your 50th year, you should now have £518,782 in your savings account.
+If you used the 4% rule, this would mean a Gross Income of over £20,000 per year for the rest of your life.

 Remember those side-gigs that you started in your 20’s.
 If you’ve kept at it, and made it work, not only will you have an income, but you could also have an asset that’s worth something.